simrat39/rust-tools.nvim/README.md

         autoSetHints = true,

-        -- whether to show hover actions inside the hover window -- this overrides the default hover handler so something like lspsaga.nvim's hover would be overriden by this -- default: true
+        -- whether to show hover actions inside the hover window -- this overrides the default hover handler
+        -- default: true
         hover_with_actions = true,

-        -- All opts that go into runnables (scroll down a bit) can also go here, -- these apply to the default RustRunnables command runnables = {
+        runnables = {
             -- whether to use telescope for selection menu or not -- default: true